versilov/pi/README.md

 [![hex.pm version](https://img.shields.io/hexpm/v/ex_pi.svg)](https://hex.pm/packages/ex_pi)

-Pretty Inspect pi() function for puts-sytle debugging
+Pretty Inspect pi() function for puts-style debugging

 It prints timestamp, file with line and function, from which was called.
 By default inspected expression is used as label.